FeijiangHan/Feijianghan.github.io/details/markdown/index.md

 ### [EasyView - Profiling Tool for Golang Applications](https://www.easyview.dev/)

 * **C++ & Web Assembly &  JavaScript & React & WebGL**
+* EasyView is a user-friendly, versatile, high-performance and intelligent local performance analysis and visualization tool.
+It balances ease of use, analytical flexibility and data security.
+  * **Easy:** EasyView is easy to install, use and customize.
+It can meet the needs of performance engineers at all levels
+  * **General:** EasyView is not designed to support specific profilers.
+Instead, it aims to provide a general solution that widely supports a broad range of profilers.
+  * **Portable:** EasyView is implemented with web frontend techniques, making it portable across different platforms and allowing it to be integrated into IDEs as a plugin or extension.
+  * **Private:** EasyView analyzes and visualizes performance data locally without uploading data to a remote server, minimizing security and privacy concerns.
+  * **Efficient:** EasyView is extremely efficient.
+It handles profilers of gigabytes in size and is significantly faster than existing solutions.
+For example, it shows a ~50x speedup over PProf.
+  * **Intelligent:** EasyView can easily integrate various data mining and machine learning models to analyze profiles and correlate the analysis results with source code.

 <center class="half">
     <img src="markdown/img/demo2.a7673cc1.gif" width="80%"/> </center>